 In fact, the natural beauty of this amazing place inspired opera composer Richard Wagner to complete the major portion of his final opera, Parsifal.
 The internationally acclaimed Ravello Music Festival, which runs from June to mid-September every year, is often referred to as the Wagner Festival in his honor.

 Take a stroll into the small village and head for the pretty Piazza Vescovado, where you will find the elegant 11th century Duomo.
 This simple and largely unadorned church has undergone extensive renovations over the ages, and its shining white facade dates back to the last major restoration in 1931.

 The perfect place to stop for lunch on a one day itinerary of the Amalfi Coast, Ravello has no shortage of good restaurants serving delicious local food with an incredible view.

-Vietri’s narrow streets spread out from the main landmark, the Renaissance Church of Saint John the Baptist with its colourful bell tower and ceramic-covered dome.
-You’ll find fabulous tuna and the local speciality, colatura di alici, a delicious extract of fermented anchovies, referred to locally as liquid gold.
+Vietri’s narrow streets spread out from the main landmark, the Renaissance Church of Saint John the Baptist on Piazza Duomo, with its colorful bell tower and ceramic-covered dome.
+You’ll find fabulous tuna and the local specialty, colatura di alici, a delicious extract of fermented anchovies, referred to locally as liquid gold.

 Here are the websites and services we personally use and recommend for trips to Italy.